multihack/multihack-web/README.md

 When your internet connection drops, MultiHack lets you keep working without interruptions.

 ## Run Your Own Instance
-To run your own instance of the server, see [multihack-server](https://github.com/RationalCoding/multihack-server).
+To run your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).

 ## Introducing version 2.0!
 V2 is a complete rewrite of the old multihack-web (still available on the v1 branch)